kandipapp/GCPV-Solar-Sizing-Calculator/README.md

 # Design and Sizing of a Grid-Connected Photovoltaic (GCPV) Power System

 ## 📌 Overview
-This repository contains a Python-based computational model developed to automate the mathematical sizing and array configuration of a large-scale, three-phase Grid-Connected Photovoltaic (GCPV) system [3].
+This repository contains a Python-based computational model developed to automate the mathematical sizing and array configuration of a large-scale, three-phase Grid-Connected Photovoltaic (GCPV) system.

-The program calculates the optimal series and parallel string configurations to maximize energy yield while strictly adhering to the electrical, thermal, and safety constraints of the hardware components [3].
-A key feature of this model is its built-in constraint-checking logic, which automatically detects hardware incompatibilities (such as voltage limit conflicts) between the PV modules and the selected grid inverter [4, 5].
+The program calculates the optimal series and parallel string configurations to maximize energy yield while strictly adhering to the electrical, thermal, and safety constraints of the hardware components.
+A key feature of this model is its built-in constraint-checking logic, which automatically detects hardware incompatibilities (such as voltage limit conflicts) between the PV modules and the selected grid inverter.

-This project was developed by **Group 24**: Eugene Ooi You Qi, Zhu Chunyong, and Syivesh Rukmanikanthan for the EEEE2049 Electrical Energy Conditioning and Control module [1].
+This project was developed by **Group 24**: Eugene Ooi You Qi for the EEEE2049 Electrical Energy Conditioning and Control module.

 ## ⚙️ Hardware Specifications & Design Parameters
-The system was designed and evaluated based on the following assigned specifications [2, 6, 7]:
+The system was designed and evaluated based on the following assigned specifications:
 *   **PV Module:** Trina Solar ALLMAX PLUS 310W
     *   Maximum System Voltage: 1000V (IEC Limit)
 *   **Primary Inverter:** SUNGROW SG250HX (1500V Utility-Scale)